timmaffett/material_symbols_icons/README.md

 [![pub package](https://img.shields.io/pub/v/material_symbols_icons.svg)](https://pub.dev/packages/material_symbols_icons)

+## Because of [this issue](https://github.com/google/material-design-icons/issues/1902) within the Google's official Material Symbols Repo new versions of the Material Symbols Icons fonts are no longer being generated (since 04/10/2025).
+UNFORTUNATELY(!).
+Go up vote that issue so Google fixes it!!!!

 ### Using Official Material Symbols Icons variable fonts version 2.815 released 04/10/2025 from [material font repo](https://github.com/google/material-design-icons) with 3899  icons.

+Right-To-Left Language support has been added!
+Auto mirroring of appropriate icons for Right-to-Left languages is now fully supported.

+Icon metadata is also available for those who may require that.
+This metadata includes icon categories, tags, original name (if it had to be renamed), popularity, and RTL mirroring info.

 ### Icon previews are supported in VSCode.